slsa-framework/slsa/docs/get-started.md

 ### Build observers with hosted services

-These options are user-configured inside a hosted service.
+The following options are user-configured inside a hosted service.
 They observe the build process and produce signed, formatted provenance.
 These options do not qualify for SLSA 2 because they are configured by users, not the hosted service.

 Downstream users may verify the provenance with Cue policies and the signature with Cosign.